kingalok/TaskTitans/README.md

 - 🔍 Perform **web search** using **Tavily Search**
 - 🧭 Discover **tourist attractions** in any city
 - 🛢️ Find **cheapest petrol prices** nearby (UK only – experimental)

+## 🚀 Features

+- 📬 Send WhatsApp or Telegram messages
+Instantly message contacts or groups using simple prompts.

+- 📧 Trigger email notifications
+Fire off emails with custom subjects and messages.

+- 🗃️ Query and interact with MySQL databases
+Retrieve, update, or manage your data with ease.

+- 📉 Get BSE stock prices & set threshold alerts Monitor stocks and receive instant alerts on price movements.

+- 🌦️ Check real-time weather
+Get up-to-the-minute forecasts for any city.

+- 🔍 Perform web searches (Tavily Search)
+Search the web for anything, directly from chat.

+- 🧭 Discover tourist attractions
+Find must-see destinations in any city.

+- 🛢️ Find the cheapest petrol prices nearby (UK only – experimental) Locate the best fuel deals around you.

+- 🗂️ Jira management
+Create, update, and track Jira issues or tickets—streamline your workflow!

 ---